Air Carrier Access Act

 - an individual traveling on a stretcher or in an incubator, for flights where such service is being offered;

 - a traveler that is unable to comprehend or respond appropriately to safety instructions from carrier personnel because of a mental disability;

 - an individual with a mobility impairment in which the person is unable to assist in his or her own evacuation from the aircraft; or

 - a traveler who has both severe vision and hearing impairments that prevent the individual from receiving and acting on necessary instructions from carrier personnel when evacuating the aircraft during an emergency situation.

 When a carrier and a person disagree about the applicability of one of these criteria, the carrier may require the person to travel with an attendant.
-However, the carrier cannot charge for the transportation of the attendant
+However, the carrier cannot charge for the transportation of the attendant in this case.

-Carriers are not required to furnish attendants.
+Carriers are not required to furnish attendants to travelers.
 However, if a carrier chooses to furnish attendants, the carrier may do so in a number of ways.
 The carrier may designate an-off duty employee who happens to be traveling on the same flight to act as the attendant.
 The carrier or the person with a disability may seek a volunteer from among other passengers on the flight to act as the attendant.
 The carrier may provide a free ticket to an attendant of the person’s choice for that flight segment.